Dynamics of magnetic collective modes in the square and triangular lattice Mott insulators at finite temperature: Dynamics on the square lattice

 \subsection{Variation of mode energy and damping with $T$}

 Fig.6 highlights the evolution of mean frequency ($\Omega_{\bf q}$) and thermally induced linewidth ($\Gamma_{\bf q}-\Gamma^{0}_{\bf q}$) with temperature at a generic wavevector ${\bf q}=(\pi/2,\pi/2)$.
 The former monotonically falls with increasing $T$, as seen in 6(a).
-The rate of decrease speeds up around successively lower fractions of $J_{eff}$ on moving to lower couplings.
-In 6(b), we see that the rise in thermal damping has an initially linear trend at very low $T$, which then changes to $T^{\alpha}$ with $1<\alpha<2$.
-A somewhat sharper fall is seen in the `onset temperature' for strongly damped behaviour on lowering $U/t$, compared to the trend followed by the mean.
+The rate of decrease speeds up around successively lower fractions of ${\tilde J}=J_{eff}|{\bf m}_{HF}|$ on moving to lower couplings.
+In 6(b), we see that the rise in thermal damping has an initially quadratic trend at large $U$ and low $T$, which then changes to a linear one one moving to lower couplings, and becomes $T^{\alpha}$ with $1<\alpha<2$ on raising $T$.
+A somewhat sharper fall is seen in the "onset temperature" for strongly damped behaviour on lowering $U/t$, compared to the trend followed by the mean.